FedSat: A Statistical Aggregation Approach for Class Imbalanced Clients in Federated Learning: Experimental Evaluation

 \subsection{Dataset Distribution Settings}

-To explore the performance under various data distribution scenarios, we establish the following three distinct client dataset configurations: \begin{enumerate}[(i)] \item \emph{Label skewed} (\textbf{LS}): In this setting, the label distribution varies across clients, simulating a scenario where each client has a different proportion of samples from each class.
-To create a label-skewed dataset, we use the Dirichlet distribution \cite{Dirichlet} on the label ratios to ensure uneven label distributions among clients.

-\item \emph{Label skew with missing classes} (\textbf{LSMC}): In this setting, we create a non-IID dataset where, in addition to the label skewness, each client has a different subset of the total classes, and the distributions of these classes are skewed.
+To explore the performance under various data distribution scenarios, we establish the following three distinct client dataset configurations: \begin{enumerate} \item \emph{Label skewed} (\textbf{LS}): In this setting, the label distribution varies across clients, simulating a scenario where each client has a different proportion of samples from each class.
+To create a label-skewed dataset, we use the Dirichlet distribution \cite{Dirichlet} on the label ratios to ensure uneven label distributions among clients. \item \emph{Label skew with missing classes} (\textbf{LSMC}): In this setting, we create a non-IID dataset where, in addition to the label skewness, each client has a different subset of the total classes, and the distributions of these classes are skewed.
 To achieve this, we randomly select $C$ classes out of $m$ available classes, where $C < m$.
 Lower values of $C$ indicate a more extreme non-IID setting.
 This configuration simulates a more challenging scenario where some classes are entirely absent from clients' data distributions.
-This reflects real-world situations where clients may have access to only a subset of the overall class distribution, and the available classes are not evenly represented.

-\item \emph{Label and Quantity Skew with Missing Classes} (\textbf{LQSMC}): In this case, along with the previous data setting (\textbf{LSMC}), we additionally introduce quantity skewness in the data distribution.
+This reflects real-world situations where clients may have access to only a subset of the overall class distribution, and the available classes are not evenly represented. \item \emph{Label and Quantity Skew with Missing Classes} (\textbf{LQSMC}): In this case, along with the previous data setting (\textbf{LSMC}), we additionally introduce quantity skewness in the data distribution across the clients.
 Specifically, we determine the number of classes available for each client by randomly sampling from the range [$n$, $m$], where $n$ is the minimum number of classes per client and $m$ is the total number of classes in the dataset.
 To incorporate quantity skew, we assign a varying number of samples to each client based on their available number of classes, with class ratios skewed within the available classes.
 Clients with a higher number of classes receive a larger quantity of samples, while clients with fewer classes receive a smaller quantity.

 \end{enumerate} By considering these diverse dataset configurations, we aim to provide a thorough and realistic assessment of \textsf{FedSat} and the baseline methods, revealing their strengths and limitations under a range of non-IID data distributions.